 What Is a Surety Bond?

 SDI involves two parties, but a subcontractor surety bond is an agreement between a GC, the subcontractor, and a surety bond company.
 That being said, according to the National Association of Surety Bond Producers, “a surety bond is a promise to be liable for the debt, or failure of another.
 It is a three-party contract by which one party (the surety) guarantees the performance or obligations of a second party (the principal) to a third party (the obligee).”

 Given these points, there are two distinct types of surety bonds:

 - Subcontractor performance bonds

 If you use a surety bond, remember that when a subcontractor has defaulted on a project, you must open an investigation with the bond company.
 They will decide if there was a breach of contract.

 It is also important to point out that with a surety bond, the bond company handles finishing a project.
 This is important to consider if you are working on many projects and don’t have time to find new subcontractors.

 Help Me Decide What Tool I Need to Protect My Company

-Regardless of the size of your organization, proactively managing these types of risks is critical.
-Whether you are a primary contractor with subs or a subcontractor, be mindful of contract terms, in particular the definition of default.
-Know your options for mitigating your risk and involve your risk advisors and surety professionals in the conversation.
+Regardless of the size of your organization, managing risks is critical.
+Whether you are a primary contractor or a subcontractor, be mindful of contract terms.
+Know your options for mitigating risk and involve your risk advisors in the conversation.